astrolang/astro/README.md

 Astro is meant for interactive high-productivity usage therefore a visual REPL, for visualizing and introspecting different kinds of data, is planned.
 It will also have a set of language tools for making editor support easier.

-Incremental compilation is a goal as well since the language requires a lot of compile-time computations like type inference and program flow analysis.
+Incremental compilation is a goal as well since the language requires a lot of complex compile-time computations like control flow analysis and escape analysis.

 ### Where can I read about the language?
 There is no proper documentation for the language yet since the main implementation is still under active development, but you can find an up-to-date summary of language features [here](docs/language/summary.ast).

-Gitbooks covering different aspects of the project are in works.
-They will be published as soon the language becomes usable.

 ### <a name="tasks"></a> What are the important tasks to complete?
 - [x] ~Improve project structure~